lf-edge/eve/docs/HARDWARE-MODEL.md

 #### Check other functions

-All of the iommu groups can be determined as shown in this example:
+Assuming the device is running the KVM hypervisor, then all of the iommu groups can be determined as shown in this example:

 ```shell
 # find /sys/kernel/iommu_groups/ -type l